mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 will be accurate to about 0.1 microseconds, which is much smaller than the uncertainty in the SOF time measurement itself, making it a negligible contribution to the error term.

+## Using this tool to instrument an application

+We mentioned above that the BLT-II tool is only interested in measuring the latency of the input mechanism, from time the button is physically pressed to the moment where the Windows API delivers the corresponding Windows input event to the application.

+But there's another potential bit of latency that we explicitly disavowed, which is the time it takes the *application* to process the event after receiving it from the Windows API.
+From the user's perspective, it's impossible to perceive the cutoff point where the API latency ends and the application latency begins; the user can only perceive the total latency, from button press to the visible response in the application, such as moment when the effect appears on-screen in the video representation of the game.

+We disavowed this notion of additional application processing time because BLT-II was designed as a tool for device developers, to measure and thereby help optimize the latency on the device input side.
+Whatever happens after the application gets hold of the event is beyond the control of the device developer, so it's not useful for device optimization.
+But by the same token, it's quite useful for an application developer to be able to separate out the portion of latency that the application is responsible for, because you have to be able to measure that to optimize it.
+You can only optimize something if you can reliably measure the effects of the changes you make in the attempt.

+One easy way to use the BLT-II tool for application latency optimization is to use it to compare Windows input APIs, to see if you can improve your application's response times just by switching to a faster API.
+Microsoft likes to invent a new input API every three or four years, so there are many to choose from, and it's almost certain that whichever API you're using now has been deprecated in favor of something newer.
+Even so, it might not be strictly necessary to chase the very latest thing, since my own testing suggests that it would be hard to improve on Raw Input's performance, given that it seems to run at pretty much native USB speeds.
+Any further improvements beyond Raw Input are probably more about ease of use than performance.

+A second way to use BLT-II to optimize application latency would be to use it to take baseline latency measurements for the devices you're testing with, so that you can subtract the device-to-API latency from your total application latency, and thereby determine how much latency your application is adding in its internal processing.
+To do this, you'll need your own way of measuring total latency from button press to application response.
+Figure whatever statistical metric you prefer, such as the mean or median of the measured latencies.
+Once you have those figures, test the same input device with BLT-II, configured with the same input APIs that your application uses.
+The difference between the average total latency that you measure for your application and the average device-to-API latency that you measure with BLT-II should equal the average processing time within the application itself.

+A third way, which would be more precise but also require more work, would be to instrument your application with BLT-II event tracking.
+That would let you measure the processing time of *individual events*, rather than using averages.
+WinHost/BLTVendorInterface.h provides a high-level C++ interface to the measurement functions.
+By inserting a few calls into that API into your application, you can precisely partition the latency of each individual event into the device-to-API time - the time it takes for the event to arrive at the input API call that your application makes - and the remaining processing time, such as the time to the next video frame where the event takes effect in the game.

 ## Orthographical notes on the Microsoft APIs mentioned